0xpranay/solidity-notes/General Notes.md

      - If that function is `non payable`, **transaction is rejected**

-     - If the function does not exist, a fallback function is called.
+     - If the function does not exist, a fallback function is called if present.
 There can be **atmost** one fallback function.
 The exact syntax is

        ```solidity
        fallback () external [payable] {...}